-federal limit found in 26 U.S.C.
+For employees who became members after January 1, 2011, regular compensation is limited to 64% of the federal limit found in 26 U.S.C.
 401(a)(17).
-In a April 2, 2012 will be limited to prohibit "spiking" For all employees, the maximum annual amou average salary.
-Any member who is a veteran per year of creditable service, not exceeding \$ maximum. of a member's salary to increase t nt of the retirement allowance is 80 also receives an additional yearly the retirement benefit.
-0 percent of the member's final retirement allowance of \$15 Employee Contributions: Date of Hire Contribution Rate Prior to January 1, 1975 5% January 1, 1975 - December 31, 1983 7% January 1, 1984 - June 30, 1996 8% July 1, 1996 onward 9% In addition, employees hired after December 3 \$30,000.
-Employees hired after 1983 who voluntarily wit service receive 3% interest on their contribution Employees in Group 1 hired on or after April 2, base contribution rate of 6%. hdraw their contributions with less ns. than 10 ten years of credited Retirement Benefits (Superannuation): Members of Group 1, 2 or 4 hired prior to April 2, 2012 may retire upon the attainment of age 55.
+In addition, regular compensation for members who retire after April 2, 2012 will be limited to prohibit "spiking" of a member's salary to increase the retirement benefit.

+For all employees, the maximum annual amount of the retirement allowance is 80 percent of the member's final average salary.
+Any member who is a veteran also receives an additional yearly retirement allowance of \$15 per year of creditable service, not exceeding \$300.
+The veteran allowance is paid in addition to the 80 percent maximum.

+Employee Contributions:

+Date of Hire Contribution Rate

+Prior to January 1, 1975 5%

+January 1, 1975 - December 31, 1983 7%

+January 1, 1984 - June 30, 1996 8%

+July 1, 1996 onward 9%

+In addition, employees hired after December 31, 1978 contribute an additional 2 percent of salary in excess of \$30,000.

+Employees hired after 1983 who voluntarily withdraw their contributions with less than 10 ten years of credited service receive 3% interest on their contributions.

+Employees in Group 1 hired on or after April 2, 2012 with 30 years of creditable service or greater will pay a base contribution rate of 6%.

+Retirement Benefits (Superannuation):

+Members of Group 1, 2 or 4 hired prior to April 2, 2012 may retire upon the attainment of age 55.
 For retirement at ages below 55, twenty years of creditable service is required.

 Members hired prior to April 2, 2012 who terminate before age 55 with ten or more years of creditable service are eligible for a retirement allowance upon the attainment of age 55 (provided they have not withdrawn their accumulated deductions from the Annuity Savings Fund of the System).

 Members of Group 1 hired April 2, 2012 or later may retire upon the attainment of age 60.
 Members of Group 2 or 4 hired April 2, 2012 or later may retire upon the attainment of age 55.
 Members of Group 4 may retire upon attainment of age 50 with ten years of creditable service.

 Members hired April 2, 2012 or later who terminate before age 55 (60 for members of Group 1) with ten or more years of creditable service are eligible for a retirement allowance upon the attainment of age 55 (60 for members of Group 1) provided they have not withdrawn their accumulated deductions from the Annuity Savings Fund of the System.
-Ordinary Disability Benefit: A member who is unable to perform his or her allowance if he or she has ten or more years o amount of such allowance shall be determined for Group 1 members hired on or after April 2, f creditable service and has not rea as if the member retired for super ached age 55.
-The annual annuation at age 55 (age 60